4d/docs/docs/Admin/cli.md

 You can execute command lines for 4D applications using the macOS Terminal or the Windows Console.

-- Under macOS, you should use the open command.
+- Under macOS, you should use the `open` command.
 - Under Windows, you can just pass the arguments directly.

 > Under macOS, you can pass the arguments directly by going to the folder where the application is found inside the package (Contents/MacOS path), which allows to address the stderr stream.
-For example, if the 4D package is located in the MyFolder folder, you must write the command line as follows: /MyFolder/4D.app/Contents/MacOS/4D &.
-However, we recommend that you use the open command whenever you do not need to access the stderr stream.
+For example, if the 4D package is located in the `MyFolder` folder, you must write the command line as follows: `/MyFolder/4D.app/Contents/MacOS/4D`.
+However, we recommend that you use the `open` command whenever you do not need to access the stderr stream.

 ## Launch a 4D application